CARL MALMSTEN (Swedish, 1888-1972)

 Malmsten opened his first store in Norrmalmstrong in 1930, and also Carl Malmsten Furniture Studies, a workshop school in Stockholm, with the objective of reforming the production of handicrafts.
 He established the famed Malmstenbutiken in the 1940s, where he contributed designs until his death in 1972, and also designed for companies like Bodafors and Atvidaberg.

 In 1955 Malmsten established a network of Key Workshops (Nyckelverkstäderna), which consisted of ten outstanding Swedish furniture manufacturers that Malmsten personally selected to serially produce his signature furniture.
 The first model by the Key Workshops was presented in 1956 at an exhibition at the Röhsska Museum in Gothenburg.
 Through this widespread production, Malmsten was able to increase the availability and affordability of his furniture, while maintaining high standards for craftsmanship.

-Malmsten has ensured a legacy of functional, individualized, high quality handicrafts through his own practice, his multitude of workshops and educational institutions.
-His emphasis upon precise technical execution united with entrepreneurial spirit has perpetuated an appreciation for his wonderful and varied forms throughout Sweden as well as internationally.
+Malmsten has ensured a legacy of functional, individualized, high-quality handicrafts through his own practice, his multitude of workshops, and educational institutions.
+His emphasis on precise technical execution united with an entrepreneurial spirit has perpetuated an appreciation for his wonderful and varied forms throughout Sweden as well as internationally.